-Afterward he brought me again unto the door of the house; and, behold, waters issued out from under the threshold of the house eastward: for the forefront of the house stood toward the east, and the waters came down from under from the right side of the house, at the south side of the altar.
+Then he brought me back to the door of the temple; and there was water, flowing from under the threshold of the temple toward the east, for the front of the temple faced east; the water was flowing from under the right side of the temple, south of the altar.
 (Ezekiel 47:1)

-The "door of the house" is Christ.
-The "house" is the Temple of God.
-The "water" of the Spirit of God always flows from the throne of God, from nowhere else.
-The throne of God will be located for eternity in ChristHead and Body.
+The “door of the temple” is Christ.
+The “temple” is the Temple of God.
+The “water” of the Spirit of God always flows from the throne of God, from nowhere else.
+The throne of God will be located for eternity in Christ—Head and Body.

-The reference to "eastward" and "east" typifies the saints who are "looking for and hasting unto [hastening] the coming of the day of God" (II Peter 3:12).
+The reference to “eastward” and “east” typifies the saints who are “looking for and hastening the coming of the day of God” (II Peter 3:12).
 They have their spiritual gaze focused on the dawning of the Day of the Lord.
 It is through these dedicated disciples of Christ that the Glory of God will come to the earth.